antsankov/go-live/README.md

 - Deb packages and snap coming soon!
 (Help wanted)
 - Need ARM?
 Check the releases page.

+### Docker
+To build the image locally:
+`make docker`

+or if you would like to pull the image from Dockerhub:
+`docker pull antsankov/go-live`

+To run (this will serve the current directory on port 9000):
+`docker run --rm -v "${PWD}":/workdir -p 9000:9000 antsankov/go-live go-live`

 ### Windows

 [Download Here and Execute](https://github.com/antsankov/go-live/releases/tag/v1.0.0)